Real estate

 What role does investor advice play in property returns?

-Investor advice helps to make the right investment decisions, minimise risks, and maximise returns.
-Experts develop tailor-made investment strategies based on individual goals and financial possibilities.
+Investor advice helps make the right investment decisions, minimise risks, and maximise returns.
+Experts develop tailored investment strategies based on individual goals and financial capabilities.

-Certain contracts, such as the land purchase agreement, marriage contracts, and inheritance contracts, require notarisation to be legally valid.
+Certain contracts, such as the property purchase contract, marriage contracts, and inheritance contracts, necessarily require notarisation to be legally valid.

 How can AI improve property valuation?

-AI enables more accurate and faster property valuations by analysing large data sets and integrating real-time market data.
-Auctoa uses AI to determine the true property value.
+AI enables more precise and faster property valuations by analysing large datasets and integrating real-time market data.
+Auctoa uses AI to determine the true value of a property.

 What costs are associated with notarisation?

-The costs for notarisation are regulated by law (GNotKG) and depend on the value of the contract object.
-Additional costs may arise for the preparation of the contract and the land register entry.
+The costs for notarisation are legally regulated (GNotKG) and depend on the value of the contract subject.
+Additionally, there may be costs for drafting the contract and the land registry entry.

-How do I find the right notary for my real estate transaction?
+How do I find the right notary for my property business?

-Look for expertise in property law and obtain cost estimates.
+Pay attention to expertise in property law and obtain quotes.
 DEGIV has a network of specialised notaries for property leasing.

-Equity release allows property owners to mortgage their property and receive a lifetime annuity or lump sum payment.
-The notarisation protects the interests of all parties involved.
+Property leasing allows property owners to mortgage their property and receive a lifelong annuity or a lump sum payment.
+Notarisation protects the interests of all parties involved.

 Subscribe to our newsletter